 Swipe: If a card does NOT have a chip and ONLY has a magstripe, swipe.

-- Have the customer enter their signature on the device and click “Done Signing” when prompted (go here to learn how to skip the signature step).
+- If signature is enabled, have the customer enter their signature on the device and click “Done Signing”.

 - Click “Add a New Payment” to accept your next POS payment.

 If efficiency is important to prevent long lines, consider eliminating as many item questions and form questions as possible (delete any fields that are not critical for in-person checkout).

 Download this step-by-step guide (with visuals!) that outlines what to expect when accepting point-of-sale payments with our Bluetooth card reader.Guide for Account Owners Guide for POS Code Users